adfinis/virtesk/doc/bugs.md

 Cause: unknown.
 Maybe a python phaenomen related to recursive object structures, like described in [https://mail.python.org/pipermail/python-dev/2003-October/039445.html](https://mail.python.org/pipermail/python-dev/2003-October/039445.html)?

-Impact: none, the VMs and the snapshots are created successfully.
+Impact: **none**, the VMs and the snapshots are created successfully.